Boyle-Lab/Blacklist/README.md

 Functional genomics assays based on high-throughput sequencing greatly expand our ability to understand the genome.
 Here, we define the ENCODE blacklist- a comprehensive set of regions in the human, mouse, worm, and fly genomes that have anomalous, unstructured, or high signal in next-generation sequencing experiments independent of cell line or experiment.
 The removal of the ENCODE blacklist is an essential quality measure when analyzing functional genomics data.

+## If you use the blacklists, please cite:
+Amemiya, H.M., Kundaje, A. & Boyle, A.P.
+The ENCODE Blacklist: Identification of Problematic Regions of the Genome.
+Sci Rep 9, 9354 (2019). https://doi.org/10.1038/s41598-019-45839-z

 # Available Blacklists
 For those interested in using the blacklists, a current version for dm3, dm6, ce10, ce11, mm10, hg19, and hg38 are available in the `lists/` folder.